valhuber/ApiLogicServer/api_logic_server_cli/docs/Tutorial.md

     3. Click the green button to start the server
 <br><br>

-2. Start the Browser at localhost:5656
+2. Start the Browser at localhost:5656 by **clicking the url shown in the console log.**

 <figure><img src="https://github.com/ApiLogicServer/Docs/blob/main/docs/images/tutorial/2-apilogicproject.png?raw=true"></figure>